k2tzumi/runn-action/README.md

 Terminates the process if a step in the scenario fails in the middle of a step.
 Default is `false`.
 - `skip-test`
 Scenario runs, but test is not evaluated.
 Default is `false`.
+- `shuffle`
+Shuffle multiple Runbooks to run with the runn command.
+Default is `false`.

 See [action.yml](action.yml) and [runn README](https://github.com/k1LoW/runn) for more details on how to runbook it.